Metropolitan Bank (Tacoma, WA)

 Article Text

-MADEARUN ON THE BANK UNWARRANTED PANIC CAUSED A SOLVENT BANK TO CLOSE.
-TACOMA, Wash., Nov.
-19.--The Metropolitan bank, P. V. Caesar, president, closed its doors today, after standing against a run all day yesterday.
-The run began as the result of a misunderstanding, the small depositors believing that a suit filed Friday against the receiver of the Metropolitan Savings bank, which failed five days ago, had something to do with the present Metropolitan bank.
-About $40,000 was withdrawn yesterday, and today the bank applied for a receiver.
-Dwight Phelps was appointed, with a bond of $10,000.
-The fact that the school children's savings acount, amounting to $12,000, was in the bank helped to spread the rumor started by the suit.
+TACOMA BANK CLOSED.
+Said to Be Due to a Misunderstand. ing-Depositors to Be Paid in Full.
+Tacoma, Wash., Nov.
+19.-The Metropolitan bank closed its doors today, after standing against a run all day yesterday.
+The run began as the result of a misunderstanding, the small depositors believing that a suit filed Friday against the receiver of the Metropolitan Savings bank, which failed five years ago, had something to do with the present Metropolitan bank.
+About $30,000 was withdrawn yesterday, and today the bank applied for a receiver.
 The Metropolitan's total deposits are about $500,000.
-The failure is due entirely to the misunderstanding, President Caesar says he is negotiating with New York parties, and believes he will be able to perfect arrΓ‘ngements to pay every depositor in full.
-The school savings are secured by school warrants held in trust by the school board.
+The failure is due entirely to a misunderstanding.
+President Cesar says he is negotiating with

 Article from The Houston Daily Post, November 20, 1901